morpho-org/morpho-data-structures/README.md

 # Data structures

-The data structures we implement and modified are based on public works of amazing developers.
+The data structures we implement and modified are based on the public works of amazing developers.
 We thank them for what they have done 🙏

 You can refer to the following table for the complexity of some data structures.